akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 ### <a name="1.03"></a>Sec.
 1.03 Deadline for Receipt of Proposals

 Proposals must be received no later than [INSERT TIME] Alaska Standard Time on [INSERT DATE].
-Faxed, emailed, and oral proposals are not acceptable.
+Faxed and/or oral proposals are not acceptable.

 ### <a name="1.04"></a>Sec.
 1.04 Minimum Responsiveness